 And this isn’t a question for just Africa or Asia.
 This is a question for a social media saturated Western world that thrives on shaming one another.
-She has a piece of it, but it’s only the piece of it she’s tested in Western psychological settings.
+She has a piece of it — as someone who studied this for years, how could she not? — but she has only tested her piece in Western psychological settings.
 I guarantee that if she ventured deeper into honor / shame cultures, she would see a different dynamic at work.

 Guilt and shame are both adaptive and helpful.